100 Notable alumni of

 -

 Edward Charles Feser is an American Catholic philosopher.
-He is an Associate Professor of Philosophy at Pasadena City College in Pasadena, California.
+He is a Professor of Philosophy at Pasadena City College in Pasadena, California.

 -